waku-org/waku-simulator/src/register-memberships.md

 # Register memberships

 The [go-waku-light](https://github.com/alrevuelta/go-waku-light) tool can be used as well to register multiple RLN memberships.
 This can be useful to stress test the nodes, forcing a large amount of memberships.
 Set `amount` to the amount of memberships that you want to register.
 Note that it takes some time, since memberships are registered one after the other.
-You can spin up multiple service like this, but in that case you must provide different `priv-key` to each.
-Note that this memberships are kind of thrown away and not used to send messages.
+You can spin up multiple services like this, but in that case you must provide different `priv-key` to each.
+Note that these memberships are kind of thrown away and not used to send messages.

 ```jsx
 docker run --network waku-simulator_simulation alrevuelta/go-waku-light:07b8f32 \